IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Experiments

-To further investigate this relationship, we analyze how correctly identifying individual core intents affects generation of their corresponding information pieces.
-We compute conditional probabilities: $P(\geq1|$\cmark$)$ measures the probability of generating at least one relevant information piece when the corresponding core intent was correctly identified, while $P(\geq1|$\xmark$)$ represents this probability when the intent was missed.
-Similarly, $Acc|$\cmark~and $Acc|$\xmark~measure the accuracy of generating all information pieces associated with a core intent, conditioned on whether that intent was correctly identified or missed.
-Table~\ref{tab:intent_answer_cond} reveals substantial and consistent gaps across all models and domains.
-Correctly identifying core intents dramatically increases the probability of generating relevant information, particularly for producing at least one related piece.
-These findings establish core intent identification as a foundational component for satisfying user information needs in \pqa.
+\textbf{Correctly identifying individual core intents dramatically increases generation of corresponding information.} To further investigate this relationship, we analyze how correctly identifying individual core intents affects generation of their corresponding information pieces.
+We compute conditional probabilities: $P(\geq1|$\cmark$)$ measures the probability of generating at least one relevant information piece when the corresponding core intent was correctly identified, while $P(\geq1|$\xmark$)$ represents this probability when missed.
+Similarly, $Acc|$\cmark~and $Acc|$\xmark~measure the accuracy of generating all associated information pieces, conditioned on whether that intent was correctly identified.
+Table~\ref{tab:intent_answer_cond} reveals substantial gaps between correctly and incorrectly identified intents, with this pattern holding consistently across all models and domains.
+The gap is particularly pronounced for generating at least one relevant piece, suggesting that correct intent identification substantially helps initiate relevant information generation, though producing all associated details in the answer remains challenging.

+\textbf{Qualitative analysis illustrates how intent errors redirect answers toward different topics.} Table~\ref{tab:qualitative} presents a representative example where predicted intents capture only vague notions of balance while missing the user's prioritized themes of contrast and discovery.
+The resulting answer discusses generic considerations entirely misaligned with what the user-selected answer addresses.
+With ground truth intents, the generated answer shifts to directly address the user's actual priorities.